Pros and Cons of Buying Two Wedding Dresses

 Where does the idea of two dresses even come from?
 The tradition of having two dresses ready for your wedding is not entirely new.
 In some cultures, it’s actually common for weddings to be multi-day affairs, where brides change in and out of a vast array of different outfits.
 In the United States, however, most weddings are a single event over the course of one day, where a bride often chooses one distinct dress.

 That wasn’t always the case though.
 For a brief period of time it was common for brides in the U.S. to buy a special “going away” dress they could change into at the end of the reception.
-This dress was worn when she and her partner would leave for their honeymoon, and guests would see the happy couple off (it used to be traditional that brides would leave for their honeymoon directly from their wedding).
+This dress was worn when she and her partner would leave for their honeymoon.
+Guests would see the happy couple off (it used to be traditional that brides would leave for their honeymoon directly from their wedding).

 This outfit was typically white or white-adjacent, but otherwise a standard traveling outfit, and often consisted of a blazer and dress that hit just below the knee.
 The reasoning was that it was pretty impractical to head off in a wedding gown.
 Nonetheless, this was an outfit that the entire wedding party saw, which meant it still needed to be special.